Percentile rankings vs 1,600+ peer institutions. Higher is better.

 For a graduate at the institution's median four-year earnings of $65,370, median federal debt of $21,500 projects to a monthly payment of about $243 under standard ten-year repayment.
 For personalized projections across earnings scenarios — including Parent PLUS planning — use [Azimuth's Financial GPS tool](/analysis/financial-gps-framework/).

-Graduates of University of North Carolina At Charlotte earn median earnings of $65,370 four years after enrollment, placing University of North Carolina At Charlotte in the 70.0 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
-That figure sits below the $65,228 median at comparable institutions (same control and size band).
+Graduates of University of North Carolina at Charlotte earn median 4-year earnings of $65,370, placing University of North Carolina at Charlotte in the 70.0 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
+Graduates earn about $3,298 more than similar students at comparable institutions, placing the institution in the 71.3 percentile for earnings beyond expectations among nonprofit four-year institutions.

 Computer Engineering